pschool-in/curriculum/content/grammar/right-word.md

 The hamster is so cute.
 What is *its* name?
 *It's* going to rain tomorrow.
 My toy is not in *its* box.
 Where could it be?
-*It's* time to give the dog's dinner.
+*It's* time to give the dog its dinner.
 *It's* a  good idea to put on your helmet when you ride your bike.
 The spacecraft fired *its* rockets.
 ```